jagerber48/sciform/docs/source/examples.rst

 Less characters are needed to communicate the data in both visualizations.
-The relative scaling of parameters between datasets and the relative scalings between the value and uncertainty for each entry are immediately clear.
+The relative scaling of parameters between datasets and the relative scaling between the value and uncertainty for each entry are immediately clear.